Skip navigation

 • Analyze and interpret geological data, using computer software.

-• Assess ground or surface water movement to provide advice regarding issues such as waste management, route and site selection, or the restoration of contaminated sites.
+• Assess ground or surface water movement to provide advice on issues, such as waste management, route and site selection, or the restoration of contaminated sites.

 • Collaborate with medical or health researchers to address health problems related to geological materials or processes.